PixarAnimationStudios/OpenSubdiv/documentation/intro.rst

 Licensing
 =========

-OpenSubdiv is covered by the `Microsoft Public License
-<http:  www.microsoft.com/en-us/openness/licenses.aspx#MPL>`__, and is free to use
-for commercial or non-commercial use.
+OpenSubdiv is covered by the Apache License, and is free to use for commercial or non-commercial use.
 This is the same code that Pixar uses internally for animated film production.
-Our intent is to encourage high performance accurate subdiv drawing by giving away the "good stuff".
+Our intent is to encourage a geometry standard for subdivision surfaces, by providing consistent (i.e. yielding the same limit surface), high performance implementations on a variety of platforms.

-Feel free to use it and let us know what you think.
+Why Apache?
+We were looking for a commercial-friendly license that would convey our patents to the end users.
+This quickly narrowed the field to Microsoft Public License or Apache.
+Initially we chose MSPL because it handled trademarks better.
+But at the request of several companies we gave Apache another look, and decided to go with Apache with a very slight modification that simply says you cannot use any contributors' trademarks.
+In other words, you can use OpenSubdiv to make a product, but you cannot use a Luxo Lamp (or other character, etc.) when marketing your product.

 ----